uninstallio/android-sdk/README.md

 NotiphiSession.init(context);
 ```
 ####Resource files
+#####string.xml
-Edit the string.xml: Go to your project's root folder and open res folder.
+Go to your project's root folder and open res folder.
 Then open values folder.
 Here you should find strings.xml file.
 Add the following line to it.
 The app_token and app_secret is provided by us on registration of your app with us.
 As of now there is no online process and you need to contact us at dev-support@notiphi.com to get these.

 ```